conan-io/docs/reference/tools/system/package_manager.rst

 * ``tools.system.package_manager:mode``: mode to use when invoking the package manager tool.
 There are two possible values:

-  * ``"check"``: will not try to update the package manager database or install any packages in any case.
+  * ``"check"``: it will just check for missing packages at most and will not try to update the package manager database or install any packages in any case.
 This is the default value.

   * ``"install"``: it will allow Conan to perform update or install operations.